Winter 2020, BST 290

 Instructor email: firstname.lastname@example.org

 Time: Tuesdays 12:10-1:00pm from January 7 to March 10, 2020

 Description: BST 290 is a seminar series intended to introduce biostatistics graduate students to a diversity of current research topics and applications of biostatistics.
 During this course, students will gain experience presenting and discussing methodological research in biostatistics and will also learn how to critically appraise the scientific and technical merit of published studies in research areas where statistical methods are applied.
 This lunch-time seminar will offer an informal setting for biostatistics graduate students to discuss topics of importance to them with one another and with other statistical and subject-matter experts, and thus gain practical experience and confidence with the communication formats commonly encountered by biostatisticians practicing in contemporary, research-intensive, multi-disciplinary settings.

-- Two research presentations will be given by faculty members or invited speakers, organized by the faculty instructors with input of the students, as appropriate.
+- One or two research presentations may be given by faculty members or invited speakers, organized by the faculty instructors with input of the students, as appropriate.

 - Potential topics for student-led sessions include: